Professor (Applied Linguistics & Discourse Studies; Cross-appointed in Linguistics and ICSLAC-Cultural Mediation); Graduate Supervisor ALDS

 - Chapters in edited books

-Anonby, E., Mohammadirad, M., & Sheyholislami, J. (In press).
+Anonby, E., Mohammadirad, M., & Sheyholislami, J. (2019).
 Kordestan Province in the Atlas of the Languages of Iran: Research process, language distribution, and language classification.
-In Haig, G., Öpengin, E., Gündoğdu, S., & Anonby, E. (Eds.), Advances in Kurdish linguistics.
-Bamberg, Germany: Otto-Friedrich-Universität Bamberg.
+In E. Gündoğdu, E. Öpengin, G. Haig, & Anonby, E. (Eds.), Advances in Kurdish linguistics (pp. 2-30).
+Bamberg, Germany: Otto-Friedrich-Universität Bamberg. (peer-reviewed)

 Sheyholislami, J. (2016).
 Afterword.
 In A. Kalan (Ed.), Who is afraid of multilingual education?
 Conversations with Tove Skutnabb-Kangas, Jim Cummins, Ajit Mohanty and Stephen Bahry about the Iranian Context and Beyond (pp. 148-154).
 Bristol: Multilingual Matters.